 It is interesting to note that the correlation function includes both the characteristic $\delta$-function of the white noise and the exponential decay of the OU process.
-The spectral density of this noise is then a constant minus a rescaled Lorentzian
+The spectral density of this noise is then a constant minus the rescaled Lorentzian

-converging asymptotically to 1 at infinity and collapsing to 0 at low frequencies, \Cref{fig:NoisesSpectralDensities}.
-This particular form of the spectral density has consequences on the system dynamics, as we will discuss in the next sections, both analytically and with numerical implementations.
+which converges asymptotically to 1 at infinity and collapses to 0 at low frequencies (\Cref{fig:NoisesSpectralDensities}).
+This particular form of the spectral density has consequences on the system dynamics, as we will discuss in the following sections, both analytically and with numerical implementations.